tran-engineering/openwebui-playground/PRESENTATION.md

 The context window is the whole input to a LLM.
 This is typically 32-128kb.
 This makes it impossible to include large data (as in a big document or millions of documents).

 RAG to the rescue!

+Also:

+Training LLMs / LoRA is expensive and time consuming, it isn't physically possible to do this reguarly (daily) for the newest information.

 ---